texastony/aws-encryption-sdk-java/README.md

 ### Optional Prerequisites

 #### AWS Integration
-You don't need an Amazon Web Services (AWS) account to use the AWS Encryption SDK, but some of the [example code][examples] require an AWS account, an AWS KMS key, and the AWS SDK for Java 1.x.
-(The AWS Encryption SDK for Java does not support the AWS SDK for Java 2.x.)
+You don't need an Amazon Web Services (AWS) account to use the AWS Encryption SDK, but some [example code][examples] require an AWS account, an AWS KMS key, and the AWS SDK for Java (either 1.x or 2.x).
+Note that the `KmsAsyncClient` is not supported, only the synchronous client.

 * **To create an AWS account**, go to [Sign In or Create an AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) and then choose **I am a new user.** Follow the instructions to create an AWS account.

 * **To create a symmetric encryption KMS key in AWS KMS**, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html).

+* **To download and install the AWS SDK for Java 2.x**, see [Installing the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/getting-started.html).

 * **To download and install the AWS SDK for Java 1.x**, see [Installing the AWS SDK for Java 1.x](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/getting-started.html).